Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 This works because eventually these temporary files will be deleted or renamed to permanent files.
 Because `alluxio.user.file.persist.on.rename=true` is set, the files will be considered for persistence again when renamed.
-Note that persist on rename works for directories as well as files - if a top level directory is renamed with the persist on rename option, all its not yet persisted files will be scanned for eligibility for persist.
+Note that persist on rename works for directories as well as files - if a top-level directory is renamed with the persist on rename option, any files underneath the top-level directory will be considered for persistence.